JennyRJ/Random_Color_Generator/README.md

 # Random_Color_Generator
-This is a simple js app that picks a random color code each time the user refreshes the page it generates the colors
+This is a simple js app that picks a random color each time the user refreshes the page